 The cloakroom costs £1

-The car park costs £1 for 4 hours.
 There are 12 spaces reserved for blue badge holders, free of charge with no time restrictions.
 There are designated parent and child spaces.
-Please note; City Parking will implement new parking charges on 1st June, from then parking will be per hour.
+For car park enquiries please contact 0141 276 1830.

 Photography and video recording